The History and Risks of Reinforcement Learning and Human Feedback: Background

 \section{Background}

-We continue to use \textit{assumptions} of the literature, grounded in theoretical backing of a subject area, and \textit{presumptions}, which are commonly accepted methods of practice, to later connect to open questions in reward modeling.
+We continue to use \textit{assumptions} of the literature, grounded in theoretical backing of a subject area, and \textit{presumptions}, which are commonly accepted methods of practice, to identify blind spots and open questions in reward modeling.